manicinc/magiclogger/README.md

 });
 ```

-**Note**: Worker threads are optional (OFF by default).
-Enable with `worker.enabled: true` for CPU-intensive workloads.
-Style processing in the main thread adds only ~0.012ms overhead per log.
+**Performance Notes**:
+- Workers are **OFF by default** for lowest latency (~0.003ms)
+- Style processing is optimized with fast-path detection
+- Plain text logs bypass style processing entirely (2x faster)
+- Enable workers only for CPU-intensive workloads with `worker.enabled: true`

 ### Log Delivery Guarantees

-**Logger (default - recommended)**:
+**AsyncLogger (recommended for production)**:
-- High performance with excellent reliability (200K+ ops/sec)
+- High performance with sonic-boom (96K+ ops/sec plain, 56K+ styled)
-- Batches logs efficiently in memory (default: 1000 entries or 10ms timeout)
+- Non-blocking I/O - never blocks your event loop
-- **With graceful shutdown** (`await logger.close()`): All logs are flushed and saved
+- **With graceful shutdown** (`await logger.close()`): All logs are flushed
-- **Without graceful shutdown** (crash/SIGKILL): Buffered logs may be lost (up to 100ms worth)
+- **Without graceful shutdown** (crash/SIGKILL): Only buffered logs may be lost
-- Suitable for 99% of use cases including production applications

-**SyncLogger (rarely needed)**:
-- Blocks until each log is written to disk (using `fs.appendFileSync`)
+- Optimized for styled output with 4x better performance than sync

+**SyncLogger (special use cases)**:
+- Synchronous I/O with guaranteed delivery
-- **Always guarantees delivery** - logs are never lost unless OS crashes
+- **Always guarantees delivery** - logs never lost unless OS crashes
-- Trade-off: Significantly slower performance as it's not currently optimized (50k+ ops/sec)
-- For critical auditing or regulatory logging
+- Performance: 125K+ ops/sec plain, 14K+ styled
+- Use for: debugging, development, audit logs requiring immediate write
+- **Note on Styles**: Sync mode with styles (14K ops/sec) is significantly slower than async with styles (56K ops/sec).
+Since sync mode prioritizes guaranteed delivery and exact timestamps for audit/security logs, styled output is typically not used in these scenarios.
+Async mode excels at styled output with 4x better performance.

 **For critical logs that must never be lost**:
 ```typescript